lin/cs/README.md

 ## Stage 0: Mathematical Logic & Computation Theory

-The training purpose is:

-- Understand the concepts of SL and PL(First Order Logic)
-- Understand how Turing proved the decision problem.
-- Why Turing machine and Lambda Calculus is equivalent.
-- Understand how Godel proved the incompleteness theorom.

 1. :exclamation: :books: _[The Logic Book](https://www.amazon.com/Merrie-Bergmann-Associated-Professor-Emeritus/dp/0078038413)_, Nov 2017, Jul 2019

 1. :books: _[The Annotated Turing](https://www.amazon.com/Annotated-Turing-Through-Historic-Computability/dp/0470229055/)_, Nov 2017